ankamercier/Python-Statistical-Modelling/README.md

 - **Explore other POIs** such as universities and their relationship to bike usage as well as the presence of parks around bike stations.
 - **Create a Time series** exploring seasonality in bike usage.
 - Add more fun facts (have you seen any by now? :clown_face:)

+  [^1]: Disclaimer: this assignment is part of a final Python project at Lighthouse Labs